FjgarciaMac/AIrecall/README.md

 | Storage | SQLite + in-process vector index |
 | License | MIT |
 | Dependencies | SDK stdlib-only · server one pure-Go dep |

+---

+## Why This Exists

+Most agent frameworks give you a context window, not a memory.
+Close the session and everything the agent learned — user preferences, past